 However, they also offer pre-designed email layouts, which come with customization.

 It does allow you to customize to a great level, almost to create ‘themes’ for your emails.

 Or you can also use the email templates use these fully-designed emails where you only need to just add your content

 MailChimp Automation Features

-This is where MailChimp truly lacks behind and disappoint especially on grounds of their longest-running reputation.
+This is where MailChimp truly lacks behind and disappoints, especially on the grounds of their longest-running reputation.

 Their automation features aren’t capable enough to catch up to the competition when it comes to other evolving email marketing tools in the market.

-Here are different features of their automation, their advantages, and limitation :
+Here are the different features of their automation, their advantages, and their limitation :